I am an Economist working in the Research Department at the International Finance Corporation (IFC).

-My research interests can be framed within development economics, with emphasis on labor markets, political economy, trade, firm behaviour, and conflict.
-Methodologically, I have a taste for good impact evaluations.
+My research interests are development economics, with emphasis on labor markets, urban economics, firm behaviour, political economy, gender, and conflict.

 I have also worked for a variety of institutions.
-In Peru, my home country, I worked in the Research Center of Universidad del Pacifico, the Ministry of Agriculture, and maintain a collaboration with the Instituto de Finanzas Personales (Institute for Individual Finance).
+In Peru, my home country, I worked in the Research Center of Universidad del Pacifico, and the Ministry of Agriculture.
 In the United States I worked for two years at the Innovations for Poverty Action (I am still part of their research review committee) on different projects featuring policy interventions aimed to reduce poverty, and facilitate savings mechanisms.
-Here in the UK I have worked as Teaching Assistant at the University of Sussex, as well as casual project associate with the Institute of Development Studies.
+In the UK, besides SPRU, I have worked as Teaching Assistant at the University of Sussex, as well as casual project associate with the Institute of Development Studies.